Looking for things to do in Paris? You’re in the right place. We’ll talk about the best attractions in Paris you can’t afford to miss!

 7. Cruise Down The Seine

 After enjoying a picnic at Tuileries Garden, we suggest you book a cruise on the main waterway in Paris, the Seine.

 It’s the perfect method to explore the “City of Lights” from a different perspective.
 A boat cruise down the Seine is hands-down one of the best things to do in Paris.

 The guided commentary is helpful when making your way past celebrated landmarks, like Pont Neuf, the Notre Dame Cathedral, Eiffel Tower, and the gothic palace that is Conciergerie.

 Good to know: A Seine cruise is included in the Paris Pass.

 The Sainte-Chapelle is a must-see attraction in Paris.
 The church is famous for being a masterpiece in gothic design and housing many relics of Christ that Saint Louis IX amassed during his life.
 These include the crown of thorns and the image of Edessa.

-This chapel is a popular attraction due to its stunning stained glass from the 13th century, depicting 1,113 Old and New Testament scenes.
+This Parisian chapel is a popular attraction due to its stunning stained glass from the 13th century, depicting 1,113 Old and New Testament scenes.

-It is one of the most beautiful buildings in France with interesting history and well worth a visit.
+It is one of the most beautiful buildings in France with interesting history and is well worth a visit.

 Good to know: The Sainte-Chapelle access is included in the Paris Pass.